Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 #### Using Mbed TLS Crypto pkg-config file
 The Mbed TLS CMake build system still provides the pkg-config file mbedcrypto.pc, so you can continue using it.
 Internally, it now references the `tfpsacrypto` library.
 A new pkg-config file, `tfpsacrypto.pc`, is also provided.
 Both `mbedcrypto.pc` and `tfpsacrypto.pc` are functionally equivalent, providing the same compiler and linker flags.

 ### Audience-Specific Notes

 #### Application Developers using a distribution package
-You should stay with Mbed TLS if you use TLS or X.509 functionality.
 - See [Impact on usages of the library](#impact-on-some-usages-of-the-library) for the possible impacts on:
   - Linking against the cryptography library or CMake targets.
   - Use the updated `pkg-config` files (`mbedcrypto.pc` / `tfpsacrypto.pc`).